WilliamHoman1/Project_Repository-In-progress-/README.md

 For this first milestone, I have created the story behind my game as well as some mechanics to it.
 I am working on expanding my work but for now I am creating the basics.
 Things like ascii art and sounds are something I am looking forward to incorporating.
 I have also created different files for different aspects of the game to make my organization cleaner.
+I have made the basics for the first scene as well and am working on creating the next part.

 ## Milestone 1